braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

    -  <h6 style="display: inline;"> Nutrition Breakdown Function: </h6> Would display all the information for the selected food's nutritional information as a bar or pie chart.
    -  <h6 style="display: inline;"> Nutrition Range Filter Function: </h6> Would display all the foods between the selected minimum and maximum of the selected nutrition as a dictionary going from the food closest to the maximum with its value to the food closest to the minimum.
    -  <h6 style="display: inline;"> Nutrition Level Filter Function: </h6> Have the foods that fall within the chosen parameters of low, medium or high for the selected nutritional value as a dictionary which will display the foods from the highest nutritional values to the lowest with the names of the foods
    -  <h6 style="display: inline;"> Food Wars Function: </h6> It would have the function return the 5 selected foods compared against the nutritional value selected in the form of a bar graph

 -  <h5 style="display: inline;"> Side Effects: </h5> Note any side effects, such as changes to global variables or data passed by reference.

    -  <h6 style="display: inline;"> Food Search Function: </h6> <strong>please delete before upload unless changed</strong>
    -  <h6 style="display: inline;"> Nutrition Breakdown Function: </h6> <strong>please delete before upload unless changed</strong>
-   -  <h6 style="display: inline;"> Nutrition Range Filter Function:  </h6>  When using the sorted function on the dictionary to turn it into a sorted list then to turn the list back into a sorted dictionary, we would not be usin the dictionary creates a new dictionary based on the sorted list while the original dictionary still exists.
-This creates the unawanted side effect of not sorting original dictionary but having a sorted dictionary created a sorted list of the original dictionary created using the sorted function.
+   -  <h6 style="display: inline;"> Nutrition Range Filter Function:  </h6>  When using the sorted function on the dictionary to turn it into a sorted list then to turn the list back into a sorted dictionary, we would not be using the dictionary creates a new dictionary based on the sorted list while the original dictionary still exists.
+This creates the unwanted side effect of not sorting original dictionary but having a sorted dictionary created a sorted list of the original dictionary created using the sorted function.
-   -  <h6 style="display: inline;"> Nutrition Level Filter Function: </h6> When using the sorted function on the dictionary to turn it into a sorted list then to turn the list back into a sorted dictionary, we would not be usin the dictionary creates a new dictionary based on the sorted list while the original dictionary still exists.
-This creates the unawanted side effect of not sorting original dictionary but having a sorted dictionary created a sorted list of the original dictionary created using the sorted function.
+   -  <h6 style="display: inline;"> Nutrition Level Filter Function: </h6> When using the sorted function on the dictionary to turn it into a sorted list then to turn the list back into a sorted dictionary, we would not be using the dictionary creates a new dictionary based on the sorted list while the original dictionary still exists.
+This creates the unwanted side effect of not sorting original dictionary but having a sorted dictionary created a sorted list of the original dictionary created using the sorted function.
    -  <h6 style="display: inline;"> Food Wars Function: </h6> <strong>please delete before upload unless changed</strong>

 #### 3.2.2 Data Structures / Data Sources